simonmichael/hledger_site/src/conversion2.md

 - What's a better way to specify the conversion account(s) ?
 Should there be a new Conversion or Trade account type, a subtype of Equity, and the first account declared with that type is used ?

+- How many equity subaccounts are needed ?
+Is `EQUITYACCT:COMMPAIR` sufficient ?
+  Can per-direction reports still be achieved by filtering on amount sign ?

 - I think equity postings and conversion prices must be allowed to coexist somehow.
 It should be possible to record both in a